 1998: A simpler time, when the true hallmark of eveningwear elegance was to subtly drape your elbows in fabric that matched - or clashed, if you were a real iconoclast - with your spaghetti-strapped dress.
-Or, at least, that’s what we can assume from photographic documentation of the 1998 Met Gala when, around two decades ago, the great and the good of the fashion, art, music and film worlds (and, ahem, Donald Trump and Sarah Ferguson) gathered to celebrate the opening of the Costume Institute’s Cubism in Fashion exhibition.
+Or, at least, that’s what we can assume from photographic documentation of 1998's Met Gala, when, around two decades ago, the great and the good of the fashion, art, music and film worlds (and, ahem, Donald Trump) gathered to celebrate the opening of the Costume Institute’s Cubism in Fashion exhibition.

-In the time honoured Met Gala fashion, the ball's theme didn't seem to bear too heavily upon our attendees' outfit choices, meaning that, sadly, there is little evidence that any of Anna Wintour's guests drew faces on the side of their own faces, Picasso-style.
-(This was, of course, before Rihanna became the event's unofficial patron saint and made it her mission to dress like the apotheosis of the Gala's dress code every year.)
-Instead, 1998's gala brought us slip dresses galore, surprisingly functional outerwear and a shiny, shiny suit that has not been rivalled before or since.
+In time-honoured fashion, the theme didn't seem to bear too heavily upon our attendees' outfit choices, meaning that, sadly, there is little evidence that any of Anna Wintour's guests drew faces on the side of their own faces, Picasso-style.
+(This was, of course, before Rihanna became the event's unofficial patron saint and made it her mission to dress like the apotheosis of the gala's dress code every year.)
+Instead, 1998's Met Gala brought us slip dresses galore, surprisingly functional outerwear and a shiny, shiny suit that has not been rivalled before or since.
 Oh, and shawls.
 So many shawls...

 Kudos to Alan Cumming to embracing the 'Look at me!' subtext of the Met Gala dress code and running with it (as in, he could literally do a couple of laps round the galleries in those trainers)

 We'll all have to wear this bridesmaid dress at some point in our lives, but unlike '90s It girl Gretchen Mol, we probably won't have to wear it (with a matching shawl and a Marilyn Monroe up-do) on the steps of the Met.